 should contact their health care provider about potential risks of participating in such an activity.
-Launch day assignments can be arranged with the instructor that do not involve any direct contact with latex material.
+Concerned students should arrange with the instructor for launch day assignments that do not involve any direct contact with latex material.

 Course Objectives: In this class the student will -